Geometric Scattering on Measure Spaces: Numerical Results

 For our experiments, we set $n_c = 5$ and consider three meta-graphs: ordered, cyclic, and noisy cyclic.
 For all meta-graphs, we set $\beta_{i, i} = 0.5$.
 For the ordered meta-graph (Figure \ref{fig:ordered metagraph}), we set $\alpha_{i, j} = 0.1$ for all $i, j$ and set $\beta_{i, j} = 0.95$ for $i < j$.
 For the cyclic meta-graph (Figure \ref{fig: noisy cyclic metagraph}, but without the dashed grey edges), we set Finally, for the noisy cyclic meta-graph (Figure \ref{fig: noisy cyclic metagraph}), we set $\alpha_{i,j} = 0.1$ for all $i, j$ and set the edge direction probabilities as

 Motivated by the so-called residual convolution operators used in \cite{wenkel2022overcoming}, for improved numerical performance, we use a modified version of the windowed scattering transform given by $\bS^{\text{res}}_J[\pathvar]=H^1\bU[p]$ in our experiments.
-We used paths of length $m =0, 1, 2$, and use i.i.d. standard Gaussian random vectors as our input signals.
-Following the settings used in \cite{zhang2021magnet}, we used 2\%, 10\%, and 60\% of the nodes in each cluster for training for the ordered, cyclic, and noisy cyclic meta-graphs, respectively.
+We chose our input signals to be i.i.d.\ standard Gaussian random vectors and used paths of length $m \in \{0, 1, 2\}$.
+Following the settings used in \cite{zhang2021magnet}, we set $N=2500$ and $n_c = 500$ for the ordered and cyclic meta-graphs and $N=500$ and $n_c = 100$ for the noisy meta-graph, and we used 2\%, 10\%, and 60\% of the nodes in each cluster for training for the ordered, cyclic, and noisy cyclic meta-graphs, respectively.
 On all three data sets, we used 20\% of the nodes for validation and the remaining nodes were used for testing.
 Details on our validation procedure are provided in Appendix \ref{sec: hyperparams}.
 After computing the scattering transform, we used an SVM with an RBF kernel for classification.
 In Table \ref{tab: dsbm}, we report our results for each meta-graph along with the maximum scale $J$ used to compute the scattering coefficients and parameter $q$ used to compute the magnetic Laplacian\footnote{All baseline results taken from \cite{zhang2021magnet}.}.
 As we can see, scattering performs well on all three versions of the stochastic block model and is the top-performing method on the noisy cyclic stochastic block model\footnote{For methods not designed for di-graphs, the reported accuracies are the maximum of those obtained by a) symmetrizing the adjacency matrix as a preprocessing step and b) running the algorithm as is.}.